samplemaker/freefem_matlab_octave_plot/README.md

   * `set(figure_handle,'Renderer','OpenGL')` forces a figure() to switch to OpenGL
   * `set(figure_handle,'Renderer','painters')` forces a figure() to switch to vector graphics

 Generally OpenGL can be considered to be faster than painters.
 To get an OpenGL info type `opengl info` within Matlab.
 Ensure the line `Software` shows `false` otherwise OpenGL will run in software mode.
 If hardware-accelerated OpenGL is available on the system, the modes can be changed manually using the `opengl software` and `opengl hardware` commands.
+My personal experience is that Matlab R2018 runs much fastern than R2013.

 ## Software